So what is a heat pump?

 How do they work in our colder climate?

 While heat pumps are a more efficient means of heating your home, as the temperatures outside drop, their efficiency does as well.
 This is simply because there is less and less heat to absorb the colder it gets outside.
-Therefore we partner your heat pump install with an auxiliary heating source, typically a gas furnace or electric heating source.
+Therefore we partner your heat pump install with an auxiliary heating source, typically a gas furnace, electric heating source, or boiler system.
 In order to get the most cost savings, we will program your thermostat to run the heat pump whenever possibly while automatically cutting over to the auxiliary heat when needed.
-This way, you don’t need to sacrifice comfort to achieve cost savings.
+This way, you don’t need to sacrifice comfort to achieve savings.

 What amount of savings can I expect?

 First, let’s talk about operational savings.
 Heat pumps can reduce your gas/LP consumption by up to 90%!
 Wouldn’t you like to see your gas bill lowered by 90%!?
-Your electric bill will raise slightly as the heat pump consume more, but the cost of electricity for your heat pump will be significantly less than the cost of fuel for your furnace.
+Your electric bill will raise slightly as the heat pump consumes more, but the cost of electricity for your heat pump will be significantly less than the cost of fuel for your furnace/boiler.
 With all this great technology, does a heat pump cost much more up front than a typical air conditioner?
 In a word, yes.
 Heat pumps will cost more than an AC unit initially.
-However, there are massive rebates for 2023 and beyond.
+However, there are considerable rebates available to help offset that upfront cost.
 Companies like Focus on Energy, Xcel Energy, Vernon Electric, and Riverland Electric all have substantial rebates for installing high efficiency heat pumps systems, typically totaling over $2,000+ in rebates.
 That’s real money back in your pocket.
 If that isn’t enough, the Federal Government also has incentivized heat pumps heavily when it passed the “Inflation Reduction Act” in 2022.
-To be concise, if your household income is 80% or below your area’s median income, you receive the maximum rebate, covering your new heat pump at 100% up to $8,000.
-If your household income is 81-150% of your area’s median income, you’ll receive up to 50% of the heat pump’s cost.
-Finally, if your household income exceeds 150% of the area’s median income, homeowners receive a 30% tax credit of up to $2,000 on new heat pumps.
-To look up your area’s median income, you can use this tool from Fannie Mae.
-Disclaimer – the federal government has yet to publish the final qualifications.
-Until then, we cannot guarantee Federal rebates or credits.
+The Inflation Reduction Act rebates for the HEARS program will become available in the fall of 2024.